pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 4. Build the Change Registry and train leaders on the CLEAR model.
 5. Schedule quarterly OD health reviews combining Dashboard analytics, engagement scores, and financial outcomes.

 Organizational development is never "complete."
-Treat this chapter as an adaptive systemâ€”review quarterly, integrate insights from other volumes, and ensure every process reinforces Legacy sovereignty, scalability, and stewardship.
+Treat this chapter as an adaptive system—review quarterly, integrate insights from other volumes, and ensure every process reinforces Legacy sovereignty, scalability, and stewardship.

 ---